vizdata-f21/project-1-mr_palmer_s_penguins/proposal/proposal.md

 athletes 40-97, for example, might be grouped together.
 However, as mentioned, this would depend on the distribution of the data.

-Like it Plot 1, we will evaluate which of `height`, `weight`, or the height:weight ratio provides the most insightful visualization.
+Like in Plot 1, we will evaluate which of `height`, `weight`, or the height:weight ratio provides the most insightful visualization.
 Ideally, the variable we choose in Plot 1 will be the same as in Plot 2; however, we understand creating visualizations is an iterative process are open